Thairo Estrada: Major leagues

 Estrada talk about his first career home run.

 The Yankees promoted Estrada to the major leagues on April 4, 2019, but optioned him back to Scranton/Wilkes-Barre on April 6 without Estrada appearing in a major league game.
-He was again promoted to the Yankees on April 21, and made his major league debut that day.
+He was again promoted to the Yankees on April 21 and made his major league debut that day.
 He laid down a sacrifice bunt that set up a walk-off single by Austin Romine.
 He recorded his first two major league hits on April 23.
 In 64 at bats for the Yankees he batted .250/.294/.438.
-For the Yankees he played 17 games at second base, 9 at shortstop, and 2 each in left field and right field.
+For the Yankees, he played 17 games at second base, 9 at shortstop, and 2 each in left field and right field.
 In Triple-A, he batted .266/.313/.452 with 8 home runs in 241 at-bats, playing 33 games at shortstop, 24 at second base, and 2 at third base.

 In his minor league career through 2019, Estrada had played 225 games at shortstop, 161 games at second base, and 52 games at third base.

 In 2020 for the Yankees, Estrada batted .167/.231/.229 with one home run and three RBI in 48 at bats across 26 games, playing 20 games at second base, 6 games at third base, and 3 games at shortstop.

 On April 6, 2021, Estrada was designated for assignment following the acquisition of Rougned Odor.

 San Francisco Giants (2021–2024)

-On April 11, 2021, the Yankees traded Estrada to the San Francisco Giants in exchange for cash considerations.
+On April 11, 2021, the Yankees traded Estrada to the San Francisco Giants for cash considerations.
 Estrada played first for the Sacramento River Cats of the Triple-A West, and batted .385 (4th in the league at the time of his call-up)/.448(9th)/.609 with 12 doubles (10th) in 156 at bats, while striking out only 14% of the time.
 He played 26 games at shortstop, seven at second base, two at third base, and one in left field.

-He was called up to the Giants on June 6, following an injury to third baseman Evan Longoria who had collided with shortstop Brandon Crawford.
-In Estrada's debut with the Giants on July 2 against the Arizona Diamondbacks, he went 3–for-5 with five RBIs, a double, and a grand slam.
+He was called up to the Giants on June 6, following an injury to third baseman Evan Longoria, who had collided with shortstop Brandon Crawford.
+In Estrada's debut with the Giants on July 2 against the Arizona Diamondbacks, he went 3-for-5 with five RBIs, a double, and a grand slam.
 Crawford's oblique injury in July shifted Estrada to start at shortstop in his place.